pranavnatesh/NN4MPC/README.md

 3. Train a NN using Generators/NN_Trainer
 4. Evaluate performance using Simulation_and_Visualisations/NN4MPC

-During the trainig pipeline, pay close attention to what data is being accessed.
+During the training pipeline, pay close attention to what data is being accessed.
 The grid, training data, and NN models are saved in folders and need not be accessed manually.